Dow soars back above 30,000 – KION546

 The S&P 500 surged 2.6%, and the tech heavy Nasdaq rose 3.3%.
 All three indexes are now up for the month of October as well.

 Investors will be focusing on tech earnings that are on tap later this week, with Netflix, Tesla and IBM due in the upcoming days.
-Tech stocks got a boost Monday after gaming giant Roblox reported better-than-expected September bookings figures.
+Tech stocks got a boost Monday after gaming giant Roblox reported better-than-expected September bookings figures, a measure of sales for its virtual Robux currency.
 Roblox soared 20% on that news.

 Investors are keeping a close eye on third-quarter earnings for signs of a potential recession in the United States.
 Traders are also watching developments abroad, most notably in the United Kingdom.